 IT’S BRILLIANT FOR BONES

-Calcium is needed for the growth and development of bone in children, and for maintaining normal bones throughout life.
+Calcium is needed for the growth and development of bones in children, and for maintaining healthy bones throughout life.

 It’s vital to get enough calcium at every stage of life to help keep our bones healthy, but there are certain times when it’s even more important.
 The calcium in milk, cheese and yogurt can help us all meet our varying calcium needs through life.